hikari85/Shipment_service/README.md

-npm run start in root directory and it will work
+npm run start in root directory to start the React app